bergano65/azure-docs.ru-ru/articles/billing/billing-how-to-change-credit-card.md

 1. Select the subscription that's linked to the card.
 1. Select **Manage payment methods**.
 1. Select **Edit** next to the card you want to update.
-1. Update the credit or debit card details.
+1. Update the credit card details.
 1. Select **Save**.

 ## Use a different credit card for the Azure subscription